qucelerate/hc-sdk/README.md

   * PyTorch
   * AWS Braket support is coming...
 * Scheduling
-  * Heterogeneous scheduling for general purpose computing (to be started when some of the base algos are supported by qlib)
+  * Heterogeneous scheduling for general purpose computing (to be started when some of the base algos are supported by QuCelerate SDK)

 ## Modules